 - clicking sound when your wrist moves

 Kienbock’s disease progresses through four stages.
 The rate of progression varies from case to case.
-A 2014 study suggested that the disease progresses substantially faster than previously described.
+A suggested that the disease progresses substantially faster than previously described.
 The same study also concluded that degeneration of the lunate happens earlier on in the disease than previously assumed.

 Your lunate isn’t getting proper blood flow, but the damage may not show up on an X-ray of the area.
 Your wrist may be painful and feel like it’s sprained.